Jerry-GK/Bauhinia_Dawn/ReadME.txt

 A MUD game, but with slots in ZJU.
 (Zombie Theme).

 To run:
+method 1:
-Run MUD.exe in bin directly
+Run MUD.exe (static link version) in bin directly

-or

-g++ src/* -o bin/test.exe

-or
+method 2:
+Enter command "make" in terminal and run bin/test.exe

+method 3:
+Enter command "g++ src/*.cpp -o bin/test.exe" in terminal and run bin/test.exe

+method 4:
 open the folder with vscode and run using code runner